What Is Consumption-based or Usage Billing?

 Usage Billing System

-The billing system gathers service usage, rating, applying taxes, and then generating the customer invoice.
+A usage-based billing system gathers service usage and rating, applies taxes, and generates the customer invoice.
 The billing process also includes transmitting the invoices and recording customer payments and adjustments (refer to our billing process flow chart).

 More About TimelyBill

-Our software helps you with usage rating, charging, and the entire billing process.
+TimelyBill's CRM software helps providers with usage rating, charging, and the entire billing process.
 Learn how we help you monetize your services, your network, and your subscribers.
-Sign up for a personalized demo.

 Popular TimelyBill Posts